 It is usually the women who harvest and process this fundamental ingredient of Moroccan cuisine.

 Cumin is used to prepare tajine, couscous and traditional soups.
 It is also excellent with vegetables and boiled meats.
 It has various curative properties and is used in traditional medicine to treat coughs, colds, sinusitis and colic.

-The Presidium was created in 2009 through the initiative of a group of young members of the Slow Food Valdarno Convivium with the support of Slow Food Tuscany.
-To date, producers have been united into a group and packaging and promotional material have been produced.
-Equipment has been bought.
+This Presidium was created in 2009 through the initiative of a group of young members of the Slow Food Valdarno Convivium with the support of Slow Food Tuscany.
+To date, a group of producers have been brought together and packaging, promotional material and tools have since been purchased.

-Long-term goals are to improve the management of water and reduce water waste, and continue to promote the cumin.
-This will be done through a producers training, technical assistance from agronomists, communication initiatives and promotion of the product locally and internationally.
-Producers are also involved in the Thousand Gardens in Africa project, helping to make a positive change, particularly in schools in Alnif.
+Long-term goals are to improve the use and management of water and reduce how much is wasted, and continue to promote the cumin.
+This will be done through a producers’ training course, technical assistance from agronomists, communication initiatives and promotion of the product locally and internationally.
+Producers are also involved in the 10,000 Gardens in Africa project, helping to make a positive change, particularly in schools in Alnif.